dedupeio/dedupe/docs/common_recordlink_methods.rst

 .. py:method:: match(data_1, data_2, threshold)

-   Identifies pairs of records that refer to the same entity, returns tuples of record ids, where both record\_ids within a tuple should refer to the same entity
+   Identifies pairs of records that refer to the same entity, returns tuples containing a set of record ids and a confidence score as a float between 0 and 1.
+The record_ids within each set should refer to the same entity and the confidence score is a cophenetic distance of the cluser.

    This method should only used for small to moderately sized datasets for larger data, use matchBlocks